hertzmann/hertzmann.github.io/_posts/2022-09-19-art-definitions-1.md

 People are going to keep using it though, saying "that's not art."
 Just remember that when someone says "that's not art," they're expressing an opinion about what they value in art, disguised as objective fact.

-**The Combined Usage.** In 2010, Roger Ebert's wrote [that video games are not art](https://www.rogerebert.com/roger-ebert/video-games-can-never-be-art), saying "No one in or out ... has ever been able to cite a game worthy of comparison with the great poets, filmmakers, novelists and poets."
+**The Combined Usage.**

+In 2010, Roger Ebert's wrote [that video games are not art](https://www.rogerebert.com/roger-ebert/video-games-can-never-be-art), saying "No one in or out ... has ever been able to cite a game worthy of comparison with the great poets, filmmakers, novelists and poets."
 He then describes a few video games he'd played,   For Ebert, whether or not the form had given him _great artistic experiences_ determined whether or not it was an art form.
 His title gave the conclusion: "Video games can never be art."
 Likewise, some critics nowadays say that generative (or "AI") art isn't art because none of it compares to Shakespeare or Rembrandt.

-An obvious problem is that it's hard to predict the future.
-Suppose, at the start of the 19th century, you were watching the first Lumière films of [workers leaving the factory in 1895](https://www.youtube.com/watch?v=DEQeIRLxaM4), or Georges Melies' 1902 short "A Trip To The Moon" from ten years later.
-Could one have concluded that film is Not Art And Never Will Be, because none of these trifles compared to Shakespeare?
+However, it's hard to predict the future.
+Suppose, at the start of the 19th century, you were watching the films of [the Lumière brothers](https://www.youtube.com/watch?v=DEQeIRLxaM4), or Georges Méliès.
+Could one have concluded that film is Not Art And Never Will Be, because these trifles failed to reach the level of Shakespeare?

 <center>
 <figure>
    <p float="left">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/xLVChRVfZ74" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </p>
-  <figcaption align="center"><i>"A Trip to the Moon," 1902</i></figcaption>
+  <figcaption align="center"><i>"A Trip to the Moon," 1902, by Georges Méliès</i></figcaption>
 </figure>
 </center>